-2.6 Best Value
+2.6 Achieving Good Value

-The State Government's "Best Value" Principles (contained in sections 208A-208J of the Local Government Act) are applied to the procurement of all goods, services and works that form part of the provision of services to the community.
-Services to the community satisfy the following best value principles:
+The State Government's "Good Value" Principles (contained in sections 208A-208J of the Local Government Act) are applied to the procurement of all goods, services and works that form part of the provision of services to the community.
+This means minimising the total cost of ownership over the lifetime of the requirement consistent with acceptable quality, reliability and delivery considerations.
+Lowest price is not the sole determinate of 'good value'.

+Services to the community satisfy the following good value principles: